PyVRP/VRPLIB/README.md

 ## Instance formats
 `vrplib` currently supports the two VRP instance formats:
 - **VRPLIB**: this format is most commonly used for Capacitated Vehicle Routing Problem (CVRP) instances.
-A VRPLIB instance consists of two parts, one part for problem specifications (as keyword-value pairs) and one part for problem data sections (as arrays).
 See the [X-n101-k25](http://vrp.atd-lab.inf.puc-rio.br/media/com_vrp/instances/X/X-n101-k25.vrp) instance for an example.
 VRPLIB is an extension of the TSPLIB95 format.
 Additional information about this format can be found [here](  http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp95.pdf) and [here]( http://webhotel4.ruc.dk/~keld/research/LKH-3/LKH-3_REPORT.pdf).
 - **Solomon**: this format was used to introduce the Solomon instances [1] for the Vehicle Routing Problem with Time Window (VRPTW) and also the Homberger and Gehring [2] instances.
-A Solomon instance contains a section for vehicle data and a section for customer data.
 See the [C101](http://vrp.atd-lab.inf.puc-rio.br/media/com_vrp/instances/Solomon/C101.txt) instance for an example.

-## How files are parsed
+## How instances are parsed
-TODO
+`vrplib` parses an instance and returns a dictionary of keyword-value pairs.
+There are two types of instance data:
+- Problem specifications, which may contain metadata or problem-specific information such as the max number of vehicles.
+- Problem data, which are often arrays of values describing, for example, customer service times and time windows.

 ### VRPLIB
-TODO
+A VRPLIB instance consists of two parts, one part for problem specifications (as keyword-value pairs) and one part for problem data sections (as arrays).

 ### Solomon
-TODO
+A Solomon instance contains a section for vehicle data and a section for customer data.

+The keywords of a Solomon instance are modified in the returned `instance` object.

 ## On distances
 The VRP literature uses a number of different conventions for how the distances matrix are computed.
 The `vrplib` library tries to follow the instance specifications as strictly as possible to compute the distances.